-Open year around, Six Flags Over Texas has been on forefront of them park entertainment for decades and offers rides, shows, and more to Dallas area visitors.
+Open year-round, Six Flags Over Texas has been on the forefront of them park entertainment for decades and offers rides, shows, and more to Dallas area visitors.
 As one of the original US theme parks, Six Flags continues to set the bar high for thrilling rides and family fun.

 Home to the Dallas Cowboys, Cowboys Stadium also hosts a variety of other sporting and entertainment events.
 However, even when there isn't an event, visitors flock to Cowboys Stadium for tours.
 And, of course, on Sundays during the fall, Cowboys fans pack the stadium for home games.
 A number of college and high school football games are also played at Cowboys Stadium throughout the season.

 This museum is dedicated to preserving and celebrating information on John F. Kennedy's life, career, assassination and death.
 Located on the sixth floor of the Texas School Book Depository building - the very spot the sniper's gun was found - the Sixth Floor Museum let's you gain a feel for how things happened in 1963.